-With the emergency of cafe culture, people felt more connected to their coffee, and most were satisfied with the quality of the coffee that they were served.
+With the emergence of cafe culture, people felt more connected to their coffee, and most were satisfied with the quality of the coffee that they were served.

 Baristas gained a certain stature in the coffee world as a sort of bridge between the consumer and the coffee beans themselves.

-This is largely because baristas are trained not only to serve coffee and coffee-based drinks, but also about the coffee beans being used, where they come from, how they are grown, how they are processed, and so on.
+This is largely because baristas are trained not only to serve coffee and coffee-based drinks but also to know the coffee beans being used, where they come from, how they are grown, how they are processed, and so on.

 Unfortunately, the average coffee lover is not really as knowledgeable about coffee as he thinks he is.